Definition - What does Trilaminar Endometrium mean?

 On the other hand, when the endometrial thickness reduces to less than 7 mm, its functional layer becomes deficient, causing the embryo to implant much closer to the arteries that spiral around and supply the deepest layer of the endometrium.
 The extremely high oxygen levels near thIs very bottom endometrial layer could be detrimental to the embryo compared with the usual low oxygen tension of the surface endometrium.

 However, surprisingly, even a thin endometrium can display a triple line pattern, and thus still confer high chances of clinical pregnancy during an IVF-ET cycle compared to a thinner endometrium without any triple line pattern.
-This shows that the endometrial pattern is more significant than the endometrial thickness, and a triple-line pattern on the day of hCG trigger shot is associated with increased implantation and pregnancy rates.
+This suggests that the endometrial pattern is more significant than the endometrial thickness, and a triple-line pattern on the day of the hCG trigger shot is associated with increased implantation and pregnancy rates.